mtchamd1/Nebraska-Mobility-Study/README.md

 # Nebraska-Mobility-Study
-This repository contains the code to reproduce the paper on: **Autonomous Ground and Air Systems for Last-Mile Mobility: A Case Study on the Agriculture System.**
+This repository contains the code to reproduce the material in the paper: **Autonomous Ground and Air Systems for Last-Mile Mobility: A Case Study on the Agriculture System.**

 ## Contents:

-- Visual Set Up in QGIS
+- DBFs for Visual Set Up in QGIS
-- Optimization Framework
+- Network Set Up and Optimization Framework
+- Data Analysis Visualization